Global Science Opera: Ghost Particles

-Global Science Opera's second production, Ghost Particles, was performed globally on November 19, 2016 by 20 participating countries and streamed online by TV Haugaland.
+Global Science Opera's second production, Ghost Particles, was performed globally on November 19, 2016, by 20 participating countries and streamed online by TV Haugaland.

 The chosen scientific theme was 'particle physics', with the opera exploring the science and discoveries of Higgs Boson, Neutrinos and Photons.
 The opera incorporated a virtual visit to CERN Compact Muon Solenoid.

 The 2016 GSO also involved the cooperation of the European Commissions' Horizons 2020 Project CREATIONS cooperated and was a research focus for the Norwegian Research Council's project "iSCOPE".

 Moon Village

 The 2017 Global Science Opera, Moon Village, will involve 25 countries and was streamed online December 13.
 It explores the process, science and technology of the European Space Agency's Moon Village.

 One Ocean

 Ocean health is the scientific topic for One Ocean, with IMBER as official scientific partner.

 Gravity

-GRAVITY! is the Global Science Opera’s 5th production.
-The opera’s story was created by students in Brazil, Portugal and Sao Tome & Principe.
-It celebrates the 100th anniversary of Eddington proof Einstein´s Theory of General Relativity.
-Premieres on the International Children's Day: November 20th, 2019 on YouTube.
+GRAVITY! is the Global Science Opera's 5th production.
+The opera's story was created by students in Brazil, Portugal and São Tomé and Príncipe.
+It celebrates the 100th anniversary of Eddington proof Einstein's Theory of General Relativity.
+Premieres on the International Children's Day: November 20, 2019 on YouTube.